duytm12/ShopeeBI-Fraud-detection/README.md

   3. Compare GMV vs Rebate

   4. Fraud detection
      - 4.1.
-Checked the shops with the most orders and most more-than-one-time orders with the max rebate
+Checked the shops with the most orders and most more-than-one-time orders with the maximum rebate
      - 4.2.
-Checked the users were trying to buy from the same shops and maxed out the rebate on every order
+Checked the users who were trying to buy from the same shops and maxed out the rebate on every order
      - 4.3.
-Matched the results to see which shops were trying cooperate with users to took advantages of the promotion programs
+Matched the results to see which shops were trying to cooperate with users to take advantage of the promotion programs

 III.
 Tools: